 The Silas Deane Middle School Library Media Center, holds approximately 14,200 materials.

 It has a wide range of fiction, nonfiction, and reference materials for student and staff use.
 Students have access to expansive digital library collections available 24/7 through our Grolier subscription database, World Book Online subscription database, and the Research IT CT (formerly known as ICONN).
 The Library Media Center has an audio book and video collection available to support curricular units.

-The library media center also houses an "information classroom" with sixteen Dell computers available to classes or individuals conducting research.
-Sixty Chromebooks and 10 iPads are available for classes or flexible use as well as two Smart Boards and projectors for instruction.
+The library media center also houses an "information classroom" with sixteen PC computers available to classes or individuals conducting research.
+Chromebooks and iPads are available for classes or flexible use as well as two Smart Boards and projectors for instruction.
 In addition, there are three Z Space Virtual Reality computers and a small Makerspace area with rotating activities.

 The Library Media Center uses Follett’s Destiny library software to manage its collection.
 This database includes an online browser-based card catalog, which allows students and staff to search the collection both from the classroom as well as the library.
 In addition, because it is a union catalog, we can view the library collections of other schools in the district.
-The district also subscribes to Overdrive which hosts our digital downloadable eBook and audiobook collections.
+The district also subscribes to Sora/Overdrive which hosts our digital downloadable eBook and audiobook collections.

 The library media center is open Monday through Thursday, from 7:45 - 3:30 p.m.
 The library closes at 2:30 p.m. on Fridays.
 Teachers and/or library staff are available to help students with research or other school projects after school until 3:30 p.m. on Mondays, Tuesdays, Wednesdays and Wednesdays, due to the generosity of the Keane Foundation and the After School Achievement Program (ASAP formerly known as Crossroads).
 When intramurals run, the library is open later until 4:15 p.m. and there is a tutor in the library on Monday, Tuesday, Wednesday, and Thursday afternoon for homework help.